naveedn/naveed-website/content/posts/2020-03-13-evaluating-the-alternatives-to-the-leetcode-style-interview.md

 #### What they get right

 * They allow the interviewee the flexibility to do the interview over a longer period of time, so the "time crunch" isn't a factor.
 Given the amount of time, a candidate can usually analyze the problem more deeply.
-With a clearer understanding of the problem, they can build and present a higher quality solution, which is more analogous to their work output on the job.
+With a clearer understanding of the problem, they can build and present a higher quality solution, which is more representative to their work output on the job.
-* They are more pragmatic in nature, testing a coder's ability to demonstrate depth of knowledge in areas that are analogous to their everyday work (like design patterns, documentation, testing, architecture decisions) -- stuff that would be hard to communicate effectively in the span of an hour long interview.
+* They are more pragmatic in nature, testing a coder's ability to demonstrate depth of knowledge in areas that are relevant to their everyday work (like design patterns, documentation, testing, architecture decisions) -- stuff that would be hard to communicate effectively in the span of an hour long interview.

   This is especially valuable for specific roles.
 For example, being asked to build a program to parse log messages and determine potential intrusion attempts is a pretty solid test for a Security Engineer.
 Likewise, being asked to build a scraper for an e-commerce website is reasonable as a take-home project if you are applying for an engineering integration team.
 For specialized roles, take-homes allow you to test for distinct skills that matter in that role.